Central Organising Committee, Communist Party of India (Marxist–Leninist): Further disintegration

 In 1977 a faction led by Ram Nath, gathering the majorities in the Delhi, Bihar and Uttar Pradesh committees of COC, CPI(ML), broke away and formed the Communist League of India (Marxist-Leninist).
-Suniti Ghosh broke away from COC, CPI(ML) and continued to run a small faction also named COC, CPI(ML).
+Suniti Kumar Ghosh broke away from COC, CPI(ML) and continued to run a small faction also named COC, CPI(ML).

 The secretary of the Punjab committee of COC, CPI(ML), Sham Chopra, broke away and joined the T. Nagi Reddy group.
 In 1979 what remained of Sharma's COC, CPI(ML) suffered yet another split, as some party leaders in Punjab rejected his support for Deng Xiaoping in China and the Three Worlds Theory.

 In 1982 M. Appalasuri's COC, CPI(ML) faction merged with Bhowani Roy Chowdhury's West Bengal-based CPI(ML) Unity Organisation, forming the Communist Party of India (Marxist-Leninist) Party Unity.